The ‘Logan’ Movie Won’t Have Mister Sinister Because James Mangold Says He ‘Doesn’t Belong In It’

-The upcoming Logan movie will apparently not be taking the route that the end credits scene of X-Men: Apocalypse may have made it look like.
+The upcoming Logan movie will apparently not be taking the route that the end credits scene of X-Men: Apocalypse may have made it look.
 Director James Mangold has stated that Mister Sinister won’t be in the movie at all.

-This doesn’t mean that the magic-based super-villain won’t eventually show up in a future film.
+However, this doesn’t mean the magic-based super-villain won’t eventually show up in a future film.

 In the end credits scene, a man who works for Essex Corp shows up to collect a sample of Wolverine’s blood or something.
 According to the fan and media speculation, that man was Mister Sinister.
 However, according to the comics and the director of the upcoming Wolverine film, it appears he won’t be the villain in Logan.

 The second R-rated movie planned in the X-Men franchise will not be taking the same route as previous films, toning down the CG in favor of more practical effects, much like Christopher Nolan’s Batman Begins.
 This may be the result of budget issues related to the film’s rating, and a villain like Mister Sinister just “doesn’t belong in it,” according to Mangold.
-He might show up in the planned Gambit movie, though, another film which is set to practically reboot the mistakes from the first Wolverine movie.
+He might show up in the planned Gambit movie, though, another film that is set to practically reboot the mistakes from the first Wolverine movie.

-Director James Mangold told Cinema Blend that the DNA-obsessed villain won’t be in the film, and why, aside from the obvious tonal choice.
+Director James Mangold told Cinema Blend that the DNA-obsessed villain won’t be in the film and why, aside from the obvious tonal choice.

 “Now that you’ve seen some of the movie, I think [what] you get a better sense of is, that’s exactly the kind of thing this movie avoids.
 Meaning, the kind of operatic highly-costumed, stroboscopic villainy … that’s not in this movie.
 Everything is kind of as real as we can make it.
 The movie is trying to kind of take a step backward from that kind of spectacle, so that we get another kind of gain, you know.
 There’s that loss, but the gain is that the movie feels extremely real.”